Purpose of Grant

 Supported activities should meet at least one of these objectives:

-Encourage educational initiatives aimed at strengthening a culture of dialogue, democracy, transparency and meritocracy in Lebanon favoring attitude change.
+Encourage attitude change and educational initiatives aimed at strengthening a culture of dialogue, democracy, transparency and meritocracy in Lebanon.

-Improve civil society access to greater resources and encourage shared working platforms.
+Improve civil society access to greater resources and encourage shared working platforms favoring State and citizen values.

 Raise awareness of the importance of ensuring Lebanon is not overwhelmed by regional conflicts to secure its role in anchoring peace and tolerance in the Middle East.